-A. The information gathering process
+Information gathering process (ToR I.A)

-398. France can legally issue the following three types of rulings within the scope of the transparency framework: (i) preferential regimes;1 (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; and (iii) permanent establishment rulings.

-399. For France, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2016.

-400. In the prior years' peer review reports, it was determined that France's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+- 458. France can legally issue the following three types of rulings within the scope of the transparency framework: (i) preferential regimes;1 (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; and (iii) permanent establishment rulings. - 459.
+For France, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2014 but before 1 April 2016; or (ii) on or after 1 January 2010 but before 1 January 2014, provided they were still in effect as at 1 January 2014.
+Future rulings are any tax rulings within scope that are issued on or after 1 April 2016. - 460.
+In the prior years' peer review reports, it was determined that France's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
 In addition, it was determined that France's review and supervision mechanism was sufficient to meet the minimum standard.
-France's implementation remains unchanged, and therefore continues to meet the minimum standard.

-401. France has met all of the ToR for the information gathering process and no recommendations are made.
+France's implementation remains unchanged, and therefore continues to meet the minimum standard. - 461.
+France has met all of the ToR for the information gathering process and no recommendations are made.

-B. The exchange of information
+Exchange of information (ToR II.B)

-402. In the prior years' peer review reports, it was determined that France's process for the completion and exchange of templates were sufficient to meet the minimum standard.
-With respect to past rulings, no further action was required.
-France's implementation in this regard remains unchanged and therefore continues to meet the minimum standard.

-403. France has international agreements permitting spontaneous exchange of information, including being a party to the (i) Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[4]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States and (iii) bilateral agreements in force with 125 jurisdictions.2
+- 462. France has the necessary domestic legal basis to exchange information spontaneously.
+France notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 463.
+France has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention"), (ii) the Directive 2011/16/EU with all other European Union Member States and (iii) bilateral agreements in force with 125 jurisdictions.2 - 464.
+For the year in review, the timeliness of exchanges is as follows:

+Future rulings within

-Future rulings in Number of exchanges Delayed exchanges the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments 16 0 N/A N/A
+the scope of the transparency framework transmitted within three months of the information becoming available to the competent authority or immediately after legal impediments have been lifted Number of exchanges transmitted later than three months of the information on rulings becoming available to the competent authority Reasons for the delays Any other comments

+16 0 N/A N/A